TIDES-transit/TIDES/CONTRIBUTING.md

 * Keep pull requests small and focused.
 One issue is best.
 * Link Pull Requests to Issues as appropriate.
 * Complete the pull request template as best you can.
+* In order to run all GitHub Actions automations, contributors with adequate permissions should submit pull requests from a branch on the main repo, rather than from a fork.

 ### Commits

 Use the following guidance for commits

 * Provide a short, clear title.
 Capitalize.
 No period at the end
 * Wrap the body of text at 72 characters

 ### Continuous Integration / Continuous Deployment